marbl/MHAP/docs/source/quickstart.rst

 Options
 -----------------

-   -k [int merSize], default: 16
+   -k  [int merSize]  K-mer size, default=16
-    --memory [do not store kmers in memory] --num-hashes [int # hashes], default: 1024
+   --memory  Experimental!
+Do not store kmers in memory.
-    --min-store-length [int # of minimum sequence length that is hashed], default: 0 --threshold [int threshold for % matching minimums], default: 0.05 --max-shift [double fraction of the overlap size where shift in k-mer match is still considered valid], default: 0.2 --num-min-matches [int # hashes that maches before performing local alignment], default: 3 --num-threads [int # threads to use for computation], default (2 x #cores): 16 --subsequence-size [depricated, int size of maximum minhashed sequence], default: 100000 --no-self [do not compute results to self], default: false --store-full-id [use full sequence id rather than order in file], default: false --threshold [int threshold for % matching minimums], default: 0.05 --max-shift [int # max sequence shift allowed for a valid kmer relative to median value], default: 0.2
+   --num-hashes  [int # hashes]  Sketch size, higher=more sensitive but more memory usage and runtime, default=1024 --min-store-length  [int length (in bp)]  The minimum sequence length to index.
+Sequences shorter than this are ignored in the index, default=0
+   --threshold  [int]   The threshold for percentage of matching min-mers for a hit to be considered significant.
+Lowering will output more overlaps but increase false positives, higher will reduce overlaps but remove false positives, default=0.05
+   --max-shift  [double]  The fraction of the overlap size by which the overlap sizes in two sequences may differ, default=0.2
+   --num-min-matches  [int]  The number of hashes that maches before performing local alignment, default=3 --num-threads  [int]  The number of threads to use for computation, default (2 x #cores on system) --subsequence-size  [int]  Deprecated!
+Partition sequences into specified size chunks.
+   --no-self  Do not compute self-matches for sequences in the -s file, default=false
+    --store-full-id  Output full sequence ID from the input FastA file.
+Otherwise, the output is the position of the sequence in the file (i.e. first sequence gets ID=1, second gets ID=2, and so on), default=false